yeshhrana/A-Computational-Approach-to-Astronomy/README.md

-# The-Astronomy-Toolkit
+# A-Computational-Study-of-Astrophysics
-A scalable toolkit for modern astronomy implemented in Python
+A scalable toolkit for modern astrophysics implemented in Python